asfjwd/asfjwd.github.io/_posts/2020-04-24-floor-sum-ap.md

 published: true
 ---

 Recently I was going through the solutions of [this](http://poj.org/problem?id=3495) problem.
-I was very surprised to see very short solutions of many
+I was very surprised to see the short solutions of many
 Chinese coders and found out that they use a cool trick for solving this kind of problems.
 But I could not find anything in English on this.
 So I had to learn everything using Google Translate :triumph: .
 This is is my attempt on sharing everything I have learned.
 Let's begin! :smiley:

 ## Notations